 random encounter and preference G + P, competitive encounter without preference G + C,

-competitive encounter with preference G + C + P, each time with 30 replications simulated
+competitive encounter with preference G + C + P).
+Our objective is to look at the effects of

-over 5000 generations).
-We look at the effects of mating systems on traits evolution, but also at their rippling consequences on polygeny and pleiotropy in the genome.
+mating systems on traits evolution, but also at their rippling consequences on alleles values distributions and their correlation in the genome.
+Here however, we perform 30 replications of simulation for each mating system, each over 5000 generations.
+By replicating the simulations, we investigate whether the factor we manipulate (here mating systems) leads to very homogeneous evolutionary outcomes, or whether they generate a diversified set of equilibrium.
+We here only focus on the final picture of the evolutionary process, without detailing the dynamics leading to it.

 Evolution of the reproductive traits: G evolves toward different values depending on the scenario, which is accompanied by different population sizes at the pseudo-equilibrium